 I am often asked ‘what should I include in my wedding invitations?’.
-Most people have absolutely no idea of what they want or need to include in their invitations, after all, you probably haven’t done this before.
+Most people have absolutely no idea of what the wedding invitation wording should include.
+After all, you haven’t done this before.
 My advice is, don’t over think it, don’t over fill it and most definitely, don’t worry about it!!
 I have lots of experience in this (over 13 years in fact) so leave it with me!

-Here are my top 10 recommendations of what to include in your wedding invitations.
+Here are my top 10 tips of what to include in your wedding invitations.
 Do get in touch with your questions.

 The invitation includes the host’s names (this was traditionally the parents as they were often footing the bill, but not always the case today), the couple’s names, the date, the venue(s) and the time of the ceremony.